Gab-Menezes/gab-menezes.github.io/_posts/2025-01-13-using-the-most-unhinged-avx-512-instruction-to-make-the-fastest-phrase-search-algo.md

 <br/>

 ### Never trust the compiler
-What I'm about to tell you doesn't happen in the current version, but it happened in previous one.
+What I'm about to tell you doesn't happen in the current version, but it happened in a previous one.
 I swear I'm not going crazy...

-Do you remember earlier when I said that there is a very specific reason on why the `lhs_last` and `rhs_last` are loaded in the beginning of the loop, but only used at the end ?
+Do you remember earlier when I said that there is a very specific reason why the `lhs_last` and `rhs_last` are loaded at the beginning of the loop but only used at the end?

-Like any normal and sane person I wrote code like this:
+Like any normal and sane person, I wrote code like this:
 ```rust
 /// let's say we are in the first phase
 while *lhs_i < lhs.0.len() && *rhs_i < rhs.0.len() {